 Chassis

-The front stabilizer struts begin to knock after 30 - 40 thousand km.
+Racks front stabilizer They start knocking after 30 - 40 thousand km.
 The original ones cost about 800 - 900 rubles, analogues are half the price - 300 - 400 rubles.
-The front stabilizer bushings run longer - 80 - 100 thousand km.
-With a run of more than 60 - 100 thousand km, you may have to replace the front wheel bearings (2.5 - 4 thousand rubles), which are assembled with the hub.
+Front stabilizer bushings last longer - 80 - 100 thousand km.
+With a mileage of more than 60 - 100 thousand km, the front ones may have to be replaced wheel bearings(2.5 - 4 thousand rubles), which come complete with the hub.
 By this time, the front shock absorbers may begin to tap and “sweat”.
-Silent blocks of levers are handed over after 100 - 120 thousand km.
+The silent blocks of the levers are surrendered after 100 - 120 thousand km.

 Other problems and malfunctions

-If you use a washer with frozen liquid, then the fuse in the block will certainly blow out - under the left foot of the front passenger.
+If you use a washer with frozen liquid, the fuse in the block will certainly blow out - under the left foot of the front passenger.

 Conclusion